chr15m/jsGameSoup/README.markdown

 [Zipfile of jsGameSoup v147](http://mccormick.cx/projects/jsGameSoup/jsGameSoup-v147.zip)

-You probably also want one of the following for Internet Explorer compatability:
+You probably also want one of the following for Internet Explorer compatibility:

- * [excanvas.js](http://explorercanvas.googlecode.com/svn/trunk/excanvas.js) from the [excanvas homepage](http://code.google.com/p/explorercanvas/) for pure Javascript compatability, but it's a bit slower.
+ * [excanvas.js](http://explorercanvas.googlecode.com/svn/trunk/excanvas.js) from the [excanvas homepage](http://code.google.com/p/explorercanvas/) for pure Javascript compatibility, but it's a bit slower.
  * [FlashCanvas](http://flashcanvas.net/download) which provides better performance but depends upon the proprietary Flash plugin.

 See the quickstart section below for instructions on getting your jsGameSoup game to work in Internet Explorer 6 and higher.